Call-for-Code/Project-Catalog/README.md

 If you are aware of other projects created as part of Call for Code or Code and Response, please open an issue with a link to the GitHub repository, description, and optional web site.

-## Call for Code projects from the community
 * [Sparrow Platform](https://github.com/sparrow-platform) - An Intelligent ubiquitous communication platform for medical and psychological well-being of disaster victims.
 [Website](https://sparrow-platform.com/).
 * [Project AsTeR](https://github.com/Project-AsTeR/) - AI-Powered Real-Time Emergency Calls Analysis and Effective Units Dispatching.
 [Website](http://www.project-aster.com/)
 * [Healios](https://gitlab.com/xuelongmu1/healios-ibm) - Healios streamlines the process for case workers to connect with survivors who may be coping with negative mental health symptoms.